Suzuki Vitara: Limited and special editions

 In August 2018, Changan Suzuki launched a special edition Vitara called "Star Edition (星耀版)" for Chinese market.
-It comes with rose gold colored body, headlights, interior and new grille design.
+It comes with rose gold coloured body, headlights, interior and new grille design.
 It is only available with 1.4-litre turbocharged petrol engine.

 A limited edition called "Vitara Katana" was introduced for Italian market in November 2019.
 This limited edition Vitara pays tribute to the new Suzuki Katana 1000 sport bike.
 It is based on the 1.0-litre Boosterjet model with manual transmission and can be ordered with front-wheel drive, or with the renowned Suzuki AllGrip all-wheel drive sistem.
 Austrian market also received similar limited edition in September 2020, but based on the 1.4-litre Boosterjet hybrid AllGrip model.
-Both available in Metallic Silver or Black colors and limited to 100 units.
+Both available in Metallic Silver or Black colours and limited to 100 units.

-A limited edition was made specifically for Mexico named "Cristal" in October 2019.
-It is only limited to 290 units.

 In Japan, a special edition for Escudo called "S Limited" was announced in November 2020.
-This special edition has similar concept like the Chinese market Vitara Stars Edition, but with brown colored headlights, interior, wheels and silver stainless steel pedal.
+This special edition has similar concept like the Chinese market Vitara Stars Edition, but with brown coloured headlights, interior, wheels and silver stainless steel pedal.